USSR anti-religious campaign (1928–1941): Notable atrocities and victims

 Bishop Manuil (Lemeshevsky) of Leningrad had angered the government by his successful resistance to the Renovationists as early as the imprisoning of the Patriarch in 1922 when few were daring to declare public loyalty to him.
 Almost all of the parishes in Petrograd had been held by the Renovationists initially and he was responsible for bringing them back.
 He was arrested in 1923 and after spending almost a year in prison, he was sent on a three-year exile.
 He returned in 1927, but was not allowed to reside in Leningrad.
 He was appointed bishop of Serpukhov.
 He had been loyal to Sergii through the 1927 schism, but he found the new political line of the church to be too frustrating and he retired in 1929.
 He may have found it morally unbearable to be in the same city with bishop Maxim (mentioned above) in the opposing camp, especially after Maxim was arrested.
 He was sent on an administrative exile of three years to Siberia in 1933.
 After his return, he was rearrested in 1940 and charged with spreading religious propaganda among youth, and sentenced to ten years' hard labour.
 He was released in 1945 and made Archbishop of Orenburg where he achieved great success in reviving religious life, and as a result he was arrested again in 1948.
 He was released in 1955, and served as Archbishop of Cheboksary and Metropolitan of Kuibyshev.
 He died a natural death in 1968 at the age of 83.
 He had left a considerable volume of scholarly papers behind him, including a mult-volume "Who's Who" of Russian 20th century bishops.
-His case was significant because he survived the period and his many arrests, unlike many of his colleagues.
+His case was significant because he survived the period and his multiple arrests, unlike a number of his colleagues.